- Advance Care Planning

 - Contact Us

-Advance care planning means having discussions with family and friends, especially your Substitute Decision Maker – the person who will speak for you when you cannot.
-It’s about conversations about your values, beliefs and wishes to help guide your care if you were incapable of speaking for yourself.
+Advance care planning means having discussions with family and friends, especially a Substitute Decision Maker – the person who will speak for you when you cannot.
+These conversations are about values, beliefs and wishes that help guide care when you are incapable of speaking for yourself.
 These decisions include consent for tests, treatments including life-sustaining treatments (intubation, dialysis, feeding tubes), admission or discharge from a medical/LTC facility, if in facility and change in status, transport to ER?, withdrawal of life-sustaining treatments such as dialysis, respirator, resuscitation directive.

-Life can take many twists and turns.
-Imagine:
+Because life can take many twists and turns.

 To work through the Ontario-specific on-line workbook, visit http://www.makingmywishesknown.ca/

 Advance care planning is for everyone!
 In this short video, we see a conversation between Walter Gretzky, his daughter Kim, and grandson Nathan.
-Walter talks about his experience with Advance Care Planning and how it helped his family members know about his wishes and values.
+Walter talks of his experience with ACP.
+He discusses how it helped his family understand his wishes and values.
 His family calls on us all to give it a shot and start conversations about our wishes with our loved ones.